• Skip to primary navigation

 Planning ahead

 With time, you’ll learn what you’re likely to need while out with your baby.
 Include nappies, baby wipes and a change of baby clothes.
 It’s also worth taking a favourite toy for older babies.
 Don’t forget a bottle of water for yourself— breastfeeding can make you thirsty.
 A baby sling or carrier can be easier than a pram or buggy where there are steps or uneven surfaces.
 It also keeps your baby close.
-If you have shopping to carry, a pushchair can be helpful—you can still take a sling to carry your baby if he gets restless!
-Mother in a smart outfit breastfeeding her baby also dressed in a special outfit
+If you have shopping to carry, a pushchair can be helpful—you can still take a sling to carry your baby if they get restless!

 Handling leaks

-Breast pads inside your bra will provide some protection from leaks if you experience them.
-Some breast pads even prevent leaking.
-Avoid plastic backed pads, which can trap wetness next to the skin and cause soreness.
+If you leak milk between feeds you can use breast pads inside your bra to provide protection.
+Some breast pads made of silicon, use gentle pressure to completely prevent leaking.
 If you feel the tingling of your milk beginning to flow, pressing hard on your nipples for several seconds can prevent leaking.
 You can do this by crossing your arms tightly across your chest and pressing firmly on your nipples with the palms of your hands.
 Hold for a few seconds before releasing and all should be well.
 If it doesn’t work first time, try again for a little longer.
 If your breasts feel full, this is a sign to take the time to nurse your baby.
 Patterned fabrics, layered clothing and scarves can all hide evidence of leaks.

 Where to breastfeed